What does the UK GDPR say?

 What about information about companies?

 Information concerning a ‘legal’ rather than a ‘natural’ person is not personal data.
-Consequently, information about a limited company or another legal entity, which might have a legal personality separate to its owners or directors, does not constitute personal data and does not fall within the scope of the GDPR.
+Consequently, information about a limited company or another legal entity, which might have a legal personality separate to its owners or directors, does not constitute personal data and does not fall within the scope of the UK GDPR.
 Similarly, information about a public authority is not personal data.

-However, the GDPR does apply to personal data relating to individuals acting as sole traders, employees, partners, and company directors wherever they are individually identifiable and the information relates to them as an individual rather than as the representative of a legal person.
+However, the UK GDPR does apply to personal data relating to individuals acting as sole traders, employees, partners, and company directors wherever they are individually identifiable and the information relates to them as an individual rather than as the representative of a legal person.
 A name and a corporate email address clearly relates to a particular individual and is therefore personal data.
 However, the content of any email using those details will not automatically be personal data unless it includes information which reveals something about that individual, or has an impact on them (see the chapters on the meaning of ‘relates to’ and indirectly identifying individuals, below).

-We are working to update existing Data Protection Act 1998 guidance to reflect GDPR provisions.
+We are working to update existing Data Protection Act 1998 guidance to reflect UK GDPR provisions.
 In the meantime, this existing guidance on anonymisation is a good starting point.